allegro/consul-registration-hook/README.md

 ### Mesos

-Registration based on data provided from Mesos is not supported yet!
+Registration based on data provided from Mesos API is supported only partially.
+Because Mesos API do not provide health check definions we are unable to sync them with Consul agent.

 ## Development

+### Kubernetes integration

 To develop the hook locally you need the following things to be installed on your machine: